-- 5.1 PAH was commended for the great improvements that had been made by the Trust since going into special measures and were reassured that the Trust had plans in place to continue to drive this improvement.
-Subsequent to the scrutiny Members were pleased to hear that PAH is no longer in special measures (CQC report published 21 March 2018) - 5.2 Reflecting on the previous observation Members raised their concern over the Trust retaining the current strategic leaders within the executive board.
+- 5.1 PAH was commended for the great improvements that had been made by the Trust since going into special measures, and were reassured that the Trust had plans in place to continue to drive this improvement. - 5.2 Reflecting on the previous observation Members raised their concern over the Trust retaining the current strategic leaders within the executive board.
 Staffing levels more generally were also noted to be of concern, with high numbers of vacancies in certain posts. - 5.3 The Committee praised the efforts of current leadership to address the shortcomings of the previous CQC report, namely staff engagement.
 A desire to create a culture of openness and transparency was clear and there were encouraging signs that the opinions and feedback of staff were important to PAH.